verafieduser/MusicAutomator/README.md

         - ~~https://github.com/mpatric/mp3agic~~
     - ~~2.2.
 For data that does not follow structure, make sure they are ignored.~~
     - ~~2.3.
 Move over to Path and Files instead of File~~
     ##### - 2.4.
-CURRENT ISSUE: Library mismatch with local due to "feat." and similar.
+CURRENT ISSUE: Library mismatch with local due to data mismatch.
 How to make more forgiving?

-        - ~~2.4.1.
-Feat solved by using album artist, hopefully~~
-        - 2.4.2.
+            2.4.1.
 Songs like Tambourine -N- Thyme / Tambourine - N - Thyme / Tambourine-n-Thyme / Tambourine - N: Thyme (3)
+                Note: Compare % similarity of string if everything else matches up and file is supported song, and there arent many songs on the album that matches?
+                However, multiples of very similar songs in the library are more complicated.
+How to know if they can be combined?
+                Proposal: If the difference is in letters or numbers, dont combine.
+If difference is in whitespace or symbols, combine?
+Which one should be the primary name to choose?
     - 2.5.
 Implement more filetypes than .mp3
 3. Make sure library can be updated instead of just imported (1)
      - 3.1.
 Solve better importing where you select songs to import and program create directory